teymzz/spoova/README.md

     spoova\mi\core\Spv::init();
    ```

-   > Add the _composer.json_ file with the following json sample syntax and using the spoova version required
+   > Add the _composer.json_ file with the following json sample syntax along with the spoova version required

    ```json
    {